Leh Ladakh 15 Days Itinerary – How to Plan Your Trip?

 Delhi to Jammu – Day 1

-If you were traveling by public transport then you can either catch a direct bus to Jammu from Delhi; or even plan to complete this part of the journey by train.
+If you were traveling by public transport then you can either catch a direct bus to Jammu from Delhi.
+You can even plan to complete this part of the journey by train.

 Jammu to Srinagar – Day 2

-The distance for this day’s travel is about 270 kilometers in total but traffic jams are way too common on Jammu Srinagar highway.
-It will still take you about 11 to 12 hours to complete so start early; and that is why I recommended you should stay closer to the highway.
-You will also be crossing the scenic towns of Patnitop and Anantnag on the way.
+The distance for this day’s travel is about 270 kilometers in total but traffic jams are way too common on the Jammu Srinagar highway.
+It will take you about 7 to 8 hours to complete so start early.

 Srinagar to Kargil – Day 3

 There is a daily bus from Srinagar to Leh that you can board for this journey.
-It starts early in the morning from Srinagar Bus stand, breaks the journey in Kargil on Day 1 and reaches Leh city on Day 2.
+It starts early in the morning from the Srinagar Bus stand, breaks the journey in Kargil on Day 1, and reaches Leh city on Day 2.

 Kargil to Leh – Day 4

-For a list of tourist attraction on Srinagar to Leh route; please read What to See on Srinagar Leh Highway – A Complete List.
+For a list of tourist attractions on the Srinagar to Leh route, please read What to See on Srinagar Leh Highway – A Complete List.

 Leh – Day 5